ersaree/3DFP/README.md

 # 3DFP - A 3D Floorplan for Home Assistant

 I am working on a project to implement an interactive 3D Floorplan for Home Assistant.
-The 3D model is built with babylon.js and then I connect to Home Assistant through a websocket.
+The 3D model is built with babylon.js and then I connect to Home Assistant through a websocket to receive events and send service calls to monitor and control entities.

 Currently, I can show lights and use colors as indictors if for instance a window is open.
 There are also signs to display the current temperature or other info for a room.
 See a live beta demo here. https://tjntomas.github.io/3DFP/